Thank you for your interest in running for a seat on the Board of the Organization for Transformative Works!

 To be eligible as a candidate, you must:

 - Be a paying member of OTW by eight weeks prior to the election.

 - Be at least 18 years old at the time of the election.

 - Be a current member serving as staff on a standing committee of the OTW.

-- Have served as a staffer for a total of 9 months (excluding hiatus) prior to the month in which the election will occur.
+- Have served as a staffer for 9 months (excluding hiatus) of the year prior to the month in which the election will occur.